 What is the Leopard 2 tank, and why does Ukraine want it?

-Even as the U.S. and its NATO allies have announced another package of military aid to Ukraine, full of military vehicles, air defense systems, rockets and missiles, a notable omission is the one piece of equipment that has come to dominate recent talks: tanks.
+Even as the U.S. and its NATO allies announced package after package of military aid to Ukraine, full of military vehicles, air defense systems, rockets and missiles, the West for months seemed to hesitate on the one thing Ukrainians have come to emphasize most: tanks.

+On Wednesday, that hesitation evaporated when Germany and the U.S. both announced they would send modern battle tanks to Ukraine.

+Germany will send an initial shipment of 14 Leopard 2 battle tanks, and allow other countries to send their own, said Chancellor Olaf Scholz.
+And the U.S. announced plans to send 31 M1 Abrams tanks.

-For months, Ukrainian officials have pressed the West for hundreds of modern battle tanks like those made by the U.S. and Germany.
+Throughout the winter, Ukrainian officials have pressed the West for hundreds of modern battle tanks like those made by the U.S. and Germany,

 "I can thank you hundreds of times, and it will be absolutely just and fair, given all that we have already done," Ukrainian President Volodymyr Zelenskyy said at this week's meeting of defense officials in Ramstein, Germany.